-The purpose of the desk-based inspections is to check the accuracy of the information held by ICB and where breaches are identified ICB shall take appropriate action, which might include an immediate fine or penalty or the practice might be selected for inspection either by telephone or as an on-site inspection.
+The purpose of the Member Review is to check the accuracy of the information held by ICB and where breaches are identified ICB shall take appropriate action, which might include an immediate fine or penalty or the practice might be selected for inspection either virtually or as an on-site inspection.
 ICB shall use all available sources of information.